mobak88/react-meals-app/README.md

 - See recipes
 - Search for recipes - User gets sugestions
 - Find recipes by category
-- Add recipes to favourites
+- Add/remove recipes to favourites
 - See all liked recipes

 ## My process